Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Periodic center manifolds for classical DDEs

 \section{Periodic center manifolds for classical DDEs}

-In this section, we primarily summarize the results from \cite{Lentjes2022} and secondly recall and extend some results from (time-dependent) dual perturbation theory for which the book \cite{Diekmann1995} together with the article \cite{Clement1988} are standard references.
-All unreferenced claims relating to basic properties of time-dependent perturbations of delays equations can be found in both references.
+In this section, we primarily summarize the results from \cite{Lentjes2023} and secondly recall and extend some results from (time-dependent) dual perturbation theory, for which the book \cite{Diekmann1995} together with the article \cite{Clement1988} are standard references.
+All unreferenced claims related to basic properties of (time-dependent) perturbations of delay equations can be found in these references.
+For an introduction to the general theory on (adjoint) semigroups, we refer to the well-known books \cite{Engel2000,Neerven1992}.